davidde/notes/BASH.md

 # Useful BASH/Zshell commands

+* apt-cache search "searchterm"
+See which packages are available with "searchterm".

 * cat >package.json
 Create package.json from command line.
 This command will await input from user;
 after typing/copying text, press CTRL+D to exit.